GuoBioinfoLab/ImmuDef/README.md

 ![Workflow](./Fig_1.svg)

-## Package: `ImmuDef: a Novel Method for Quantitative Evaluation of Anti-infection Immune Defense Function and its Application`
+## Package: `ImmuDef: A Novel Method for Quantitative Evaluation of Anti-infection Immune Defense Function and its Application`

 We created a python package called "ImmuDef" that uses RNA-seq data to compute quantitative assessments of an individual's immune defense function.